ska-telescope/tango-example/README.md

 ### Add submodules

-This project uses git sobmodules.
+This project uses git submodules.
 In order to clone them use:
 ```
 git submodule update --init --recursive
 ```